 Get prequalified with loan lenders to compare their loan rates and terms.
 Make sure the lenders only do a soft credit check, not a hard inquiry.
 It can pull down your credit rating.

 Finalize the best loan option and get the money.
 With a personal loan, you can get the funds as quickly as the next business day after accepting the loan terms.
-A cash out refinance, on the other hand, can take up to 45 days.
+A cash-out refinance, on the other hand, can take up to 45 days.

 The best way to renovate a house without spending much money is to become resourceful and only buy materials that add more value than their cost.
-That’s when a good home improvement calculator, a HELOC calculator, or a HELOC payment calculator will help you weigh your options.

 Keeping the renovation costs low is as crucial for a homeowner as it's for a real estate investor who's flipping homes.
 The last thing a flipper would want is to go over budget and erode their bottom line.

 Keep in mind that your loan application may come through more quickly if you have good equity in your home.
-A home equity loan calculator will make assessing your home value easier.

 You have a home renovation project on your mind.
 You've searched for inspiration, created a plan, estimated the cost, and found out the equity you have through a home equity loan calculator.